jdrydn/kenthack.github.io/spec.md

 ## Why should we do this?

-I've been to four hackathons in my free time whilst being at University.
+> "I've been to four hackathons in my free time whilst being at University.
 And I have loved them all.
-So much so that I would like to host one at Uni to give other students who haven't been to a hackathon a taste of what they're about.
+So much so that I would like to host one at Uni to give other students who haven't been to a hackathon a taste of what they're all about." *James*

 Hackathons are beneficial to students because they encourage students to be creative, and not program just for assessments.
 A lot of coursework involves programming to solve a problem, or a real-world problem.
 Which is great.
 But that restricts a lot of creativity.
 Some of the best projects, apps, programs, websites, etc. come from people thinking "*If only there was an app that did that...*".